ukan-computational-acoustics/ca-knowledgebase/core-concepts/how-to-solve-finite-difference.md

-# Geometry and Meshing
+# Finite Difference

 ## Authors:
 [Jonathan Hargreaves](https://knowledgebase.acoustics.ac.uk/community/bios.html#jonathan-hargreaves)
+Matthew Hamilton

 ```{warning}
 This part of the site is currently under development.
 Its content is incomplete.
 ```

-This page will discuss the differences between geometry and a mesh It will also signpost the sub-pages.
+This page will cover direct approximation of the PDE via finite difference